 - Or email Sarah: firstname.lastname@example.org for more info

-Membership is £3 for an academic year or £1 a term, which enables you to join the buying group and order fresh veg, as and when you like and get a discount on the dry goods.
+Membership is £1 for an academic year, which enables you to join the buying group and order fresh veg, as and when you like and get a discount on the dry goods.
 As a member, you also get invited along to food related socials and chance to meet new people.
 As a member, you are asked to commit to a couple of hours a month helping order produce and hand out boxes.
 Find out more by attending a meeting.

 Being part of the Food Co-op has lots of benefits as students are given real opportunities to lead their own co-op and take part in activities from cookery classes, photography, socials & events to celebrate and work with other co-ops & collectives to bring about positive change.

 Facebook: Join our facebook groups to keep updated with veg deliveries, recipes, socials & more!

 - Provide access to local and ethical foods to the University of Brighton community, sourcing organically grown and seasonal foods.

 Make these foods available at very competitive and affordable prices.

 - Engage the wider community in all our activities and extend access where possible, encouraging partnership working and learning.

 - Run the cooperative placing ethical, environmental and social responsibility as priorities over monetary profit.